 Why did you decide to start this program?

 Geisinger recognized a need within our patient population.
-Food insecurity is a common problem affecting 1 in 8 adults in America, 1 in 7 adults in Pennsylvania, and in some of our communities, ultimately affecting 30-60 percent of our patients.
+Food insecurity is a common problem affecting 1 in 8 adults in America, 1 in 7 adults in Pennsylvania, and in some of our communities, ultimately affecting 30 to 60 percent of our patients.

 How do patients enroll?